 7. Force restart your iPhone

 As mentioned in the previous section, a force restart/hard reset can fix numerous issues on your iPhone.
-Aside from resolving an issue that causes the iPhone to shut down on its own, it can also fix iPhones that keep crashing and batteries that drain too fast.
+It can resolve an issue that causes the iPhone to shut down on its own, fix iPhones that keep crashing, and fix batteries that drain too fast.

 So, before taking some strict action, try this step once.